 The Articles of Association of GasMat Holdings provide that EBPH is entitled to appoint three directors, and SCHL is entitled to appoint one director.
 The directors of GasMat Holdings manage the business of GasMat Holdings.

-The Articles of Association of GasMat Holdings provide for a vote by a twothirds majority of all of the members entitled to vote to approve certain decisions and the unanimous resolution of all the members to approve certain other decisions.
+The Articles of Association of GasMat Holdings provide for a vote by a two-thirds majority of all of the members entitled to vote to approve certain decisions and the unanimous resolution of all the members to approve certain other decisions.

 The Articles of Association of GasMat provide that GasMat Holdings has the right to appoint the directors of GasMat.